data-with-tj/Postgres_data_warehouse_project/README.md

 • Data Quality: Cleanse and resolve data quality issues prior to analysis.
 • Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
 • Scope: Focus on the latest dataset only; historization of data is not required.
-• Documentation: Provide clear documentation of the data model to support both Dusiness stakeholders and analytics teams.
+• Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

-Once the project is requirements are understood, update in the Notion to complete the task & Epic [Epic - Requirement Analysis ] ---> [Task - Analyse and understand the requirements]
+Once the project requirements are understood, update in the Notion to complete the task & Epic [Epic - Requirement Analysis ] ---> [Task - Analyse and understand the requirements]

 ## Design the Data Architecture: